vlmlee/softcolors.io/README.md

 # Soft Colors

-Soft Colors turns your palette into colorful pastels.
+Soft Colors turns your color palette into soft pastels.

 It is a minimal, framework-less app that utilizes the [Color Name API](https://color.pizza) for specific color names.